mrjuan1/fps-test/README.md

 ## Running

 The project can probably be started with this version or later.
-Once it's been opened, it can just be run normally the same as any other [Godot](https://godotengine.org) project (the default is the F5 key).
+Once it's been opened you need to grab the OpenXR Vendors plugin, enable it and install the Android Build Tmeplate.
+After that, it can just be run normally the same as any other [Godot](https://godotengine.org) project (the default is the F5 key).

+VR is not yet supported, only the initial project configs for it have been done.
+It's disabled by default in the project settings and would have to be enabled for exports to support it.

 The web version can be run by copying `host.py` to the web export folder, running it and browsing to [http://localhost:8000/](http://localhost:8000/).